dmmagdal/ScaleLLMs/README.md

 		 - easily serializable
 	 - `auto-gptq` shortcomings:
 		 - requires a calibration dataset
-		 - works for language models only (at the time of writing this 10/2020)
+		 - works for language models only (at the time of writing this 10/10/2023)
  - GGML/GGUF
+	 - Models quantized with GGML/GGUF [do NOT currently support any form of finetuning](https://github.com/ggerganov/ggml/issues/8) (and are therefore limited to just inference).
- - Can finetune quantized models with `peft` library from huggingface (for GPTQ and QLora quantization)
+ - Can finetune quantized models with `peft` library from huggingface (for GPTQ and QLora quantization).
-	 - PEFT stands for "parameter efficient finetuning"
+	 - PEFT stands for "parameter efficient finetuning".
-	 - Training on quantized models is not possible
+	 - Training on quantized models is not possible.

 ### References